hhoover/lazyscripts/README.md

 * lsrblcheck  - Server Email Blacklist Check
 * lscloudkick - Installs the Cloudkick agent
 * lsvhost  - Add an Apache virtual host
 * lspostfix  - Set up Postfix for relaying email
+* lsparsar - Pretty sar output
 * lslsync  - Install lsyncd and configure this server as a master
 * lswordpress  - Install Wordpress on this server
 * lsdrupal  - Install Drupal 7 on this server